snowex-hackweek/microstructure/README.md

 ### Specific Questions

-* Are the coefficients provided derived by Neige Colonne valid at Grand Mesa?
+* Are the coefficients provided derived by Neige Colonne and Martin Proksh valid at Grand Mesa?
+* Which is better?
 * If not can we calibrate our own?

-### Existing methods

-How would you or others traditionally try to address this problem?

 ### Proposed methods/tools